losuler/hacker-news-userstyle/README.md

-This is a fork of https://github.com/oskarkrawczyk/hackernews-userstyles from @oskarkrawczyk.
+This is a fork of https://github.com/oskarkrawczyk/hackernews-userstyles from https://github.com/oskarkrawczyk.

 # Modern HackerNews userstyles for Stylish